EmilyTReaves/AutomationProject/README.md

 https://www.katalon.com/

-(I don't work for, am affiliate with, or get any benefit from promoting Katalon.
+(I don't work for, am affiliated with, or get any benefit from promoting Katalon.
 I just am a fan.
 Especially after spending many months searching for a transitional tool to help me learn automation testing when I knew nothing about coding or API testing.
 Most of what I found initially had no UI and required me to run CMD prompts and expected me to be a developer or already have coding knowledge.
 Katalon Studio is completely different.)